 I came up with this one skillet dish because it reminded me of a dish my mom used to make.
 It was a sort of “clean out the fridge” type of dish that consisted of all the summer veggies, some canned beans, and whatever type of protein she had on hand.

 I took that same idea, added in some flavorful spices and came up with the Tex Mex chicken and vegetable skillet recipe.

 It is jam packed with flavor and is the absolute perfect way to use up all the summer produce.

 Plus, if you’re a fan of flavor you’ll LOVE this dish.

-What do I need to make Tex Mex Chicken and Vegetable Skillet recipe?
+Ingredients for Tex Mex Chicken and Vegetable Skillet recipe

 - Yellow squash

 - Sweet corn

 - Chicken breast

 That’s it!
 It’s so easy to throw this dish together that you can have it done in 30 minutes.
 I served mine over rice but honestly, it’s great right out of the pan.